1.) I already bought a pregnancy test from K-Mart. Why do I need to come in and be tested with you?

 Human chorionic gonadotropin (hCG) is the glycoprotein hormone produced by the developing placenta shortly after fertilization.
 In normal pregnancy, hCG can be detected in both urine and serum as early as 7 to 10 days after conception.
 For the most accurate result of your pregnancy test, waiting at least 7 days after intercourse would be your best course of action.
 We are happy to schedule an appointment for you now.

 3.)
-Can I just come in whenever, or do I need an appointment?
+Can I just come in to the pregnancy center whenever, or do I need an appointment?

 We welcome walk-in appointments.
 However, scheduling an appointment now will assure you no waiting time when you arrive.